 Here is the real humdinger.
 One person makes $300,000 and marries another who makes $0.
 They pay $35,000 in State taxes, $25,000 in mortgage interest, $2,000 in charity and have a child.
 The $300,000 a year earner saves $11,162 a year in taxes.
 I tried higher than $300,000 a year and the marriage tax credit starts to decline.

 Based on the above examples, from a tax perspective it seems clear that you should only get married if your contemplated partner makes a similar level of income up to around $100,000 a year or you anticipate your spouse having zero income.
 If both of you made much more than $100,000 a year, you paid a marriage penalty tax.
 How much you paid depended on the number of kids and deductions you had.
 And given most $100,000+ a year jobs are located in high cost of living cities where housing, education, and taxes are already high, paying a marriage penalty tax was infuriating.

 There’s Hardly Any Marriage Tax Penalty Anymore

-With the passage of new tax reform for 2018 and beyond, the marriage penalty tax is now practically abolished.
+With the passage of the Tax Cuts And Jobs Act for 2018 and beyond, the marriage penalty tax is now practically abolished.
 Based on the new federal income tax brackets below, there is tax EQUALITY up until $300,000 per person.